MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 03.04.24
+- Started migrating to gatewayapi from ingress.
+Not for any real reason, but just to learn how to stay on the latest hotness.

 ### 02.22.24
 - Needed to bump pod limit for server.
 Seemed best way to do that is by creating a conf file: